jhusak/avgcart_avfplay/README.md

 Hello.

-I have managed to fix the original AVFPLAY player for AVGCART in a way that sound plays exactly in the same cycle of the line.
+I have managed to fix the original AVFPLAY player for AVGCART in a way that every sound sample plays exactly in the same cycle of the line.

-This is crucial, because play audio method used is PWM, so even one-cycle 1.79MHz shift is audible (for purists).
+This is crucial, because play audio method used is PWM, so even one-cycle 1.79MHz shift is audible as hiss or whistle.

 You can drop this player on your SD card and replace the old one.